 CyberGhost Review (2020) – A Reliable and User-friendly VPN

-CyberGhost is a well-known VPN provider that mainly focuses on the user-friendliness of its software and apps.
-This VPN provider was originally founded in Romania in 2011 and quickly made a name for itself as one of the best free VPN providers worldwide.
+CyberGhost is a well-known VPN provider that mainly focuses on user-friendliness.
+This provider was originally founded in Romania in 2011 and quickly made a name for itself as one of the best free VPN providers worldwide.
 Since then, CyberGhost has turned into a paid service, and they’re still doing very well – perhaps even better than before.
-Case in point: they have a user-base of about 30 million people worldwide.
+Case in point: they have a user base of about 30 million people worldwide.

 CyberGhost consists of two teams: one in Romania and one in Germany.
 The service is intended to enable consumers to use the internet freely and anonymously.
-CyberGhost is an avid supporter of human rights such as privacy, a free society, and uncensored internet.
+CyberGhost is an avid supporter of human rights, including privacy, a free society, and uncensored internet.
 They strongly promote these values in everything they do.

 As a VPN with strong encryption, CyberGhost is very user-friendly and fairly fast.
-A subscription isn’t expensive and they offer a remarkably long 45-day money-back guarantee.
+They offer relatively cheap subscriptions as well as a remarkably long 45-day money-back guarantee.
 Installing CyberGhost is easy and you can use their service on up to seven devices at the same time.
 This is ideal when you want to install a VPN on all of your devices, including your laptop, Smart TV, smartphone, Chromecast, and tablet.

 - Simultaneous connections: 7